smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Removed mixed content for background tiles (i.e. download fromn HTTPS:: if needed);
 * Fixed taxonomy service configuration to use Tomcat conf directory (i.e. upgrades do not loose confiruation)
 * Added map layer remove code to logoff; memory is free so the leak is in the GeoJSON gridlayer;

+#### 4th to 8th December

+* Fixed map bounds and center synchrojnisation issues.
+Map setup is now occuring in the correct order;
+* Improvements to TopoJSONGridLayer.js error handling;
+* No leaks if pouchDB is enabled, map sync errors; is disabled still leaks!

 In progress:

 * Generate the study setup JSON used by the web browser [this will need the missing database fields to be added, principally smoothing type].